cpinan/Cocos2dX_GooglePlayGamesServices/README.md

 2. Removed some features for unknown bugs.
 3. Change the ID for Google Play Services work.

+Special thanks to:
+- Hyunho.
+- Iam Ks.
+- Patinya Janluechai.
+- Tahir Slezovic.
+- Alberto Gonzáles.
+- Evgeniy Fedoseev.
+- Hori from China.
+- Francis Free.
+- Pietro Vieria.

+Thanks for your collaboration to fix this issues with the merge.

 ================================

 Don't forget add google-play-services_lib library.
 The version used for this template is: 5089000